GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners-cookbook.md

 \
-**NOTE:** When the [set noparent](backend-find-owners.html#setNoparent) rule is used you should always define code owners which should be used instead of the non-restricted code owners and the code owners from the parent directories.
+**NOTE:** When the [set noparent](backend-find-owners.html#setNoparent) rule is used you should always define code owners which should be used instead of the folder code owners and the code owners from the parent directories.
 Otherwise the matched files stay [without code owners](#noCodeOwners) and nobody can grant code owner approval on them.
 To [exempt matched files from requiring code owner approvals](#exemptFiles), assign the code ownership to [all users](backend-find-owners.html#allUsers) instead ([example](#exemptFiles)).

 **NOTE:** The syntax for path expressions / globs is explained